boxbilling/docs/en/reference/configure.rst

 To change company information go to **Configuration > General Settings** section

-You will be able to change your company details, change your logo.
+You will be able to change your company details and your logo.

 Decide what is your default currency
 --------------------------------------------------------------------